mistersingh179/badass-hardhat-setup/README.md

 ## Keys

 Copy `.env.example` and setup your own `.env` file.
 In this file add your keys. **Very Important** to use your own keys.

-## Complete video

-In this video we will go through the entire setup process.
-We will:
-1. install all the needed plugins & configure them.
-2. Then we will write our first 2 contracts and their deployment scripts.
-3. Next we will deploy them to testnet & have them be verified.
-4. Finally, we will manually test them using [sidekik.xyz](https://sidekik.xyz) & [etherscan.io](https://etherscan.io/).

 ## Common Errors